szymonos/vagrant-scripts/README.md

 To provision any box using provided Vagrantfiles you need to have:

-- RSA private/public ssh key generated on your host running vagrant commands.
-Can be generated using command:\
-  `ssh-keygen`\
-  with all the defaults by simply confirming any prompt with Enter,
-- Reload vagrant plugin.
-Can be installed using command:\
+- **vagrant-reload** plugin.
+Can be installed using the command:\
   `vagrant plugin install vagrant-reload`

-[^1]: As of now, adding ssh config entries to `.ssh/config` is not supported for libvirt provider.
+[^1]: As of now, adding ssh config entries is not supported for libvirt provider.